 Using a cover letter template can take away the stress of trying to format your cover letter properly and allow you to spend your time and energy on what matters most – the content.

-2. Create a convincing narrative
+2. Present a convincing narrative

 Your managers are already familiar with you, so skip the introductions and formalities expected in a general cover letter.